 Winchester-based charity, The Brendoncare Foundation, is delighted to announce that the phenomenal Yehudi Menuhin School will perform a special concert on Saturday 23rd March.
-Set in the atmospheric Winchester College, this concert, in aid of the charity, will include performances from a variety of talented young musicians and include piano solos and works for strings by a range of composers, including Bach, Mozart and Borodin.
+Set in the atmospheric Winchester College, which we have previously had an event at.
+This concert is in aid of the charity, will include performances from a variety of talented young musicians and include piano solos and works for strings by a range of composers, including Bach, Mozart and Borodin.

 The celebrated and world renowned violinist Yehudi Menuhin founded his school in Surrey in 1963 to provide a place for musically gifted children from around the world to develop their talents to the highest level within a nurturing and stimulating academic environment, regardless of their economic background.

 Today’s school provides a holistic education for 86 exceptional students aged from eight to 19, with specialist tuition on the stringed instruments, piano and classical guitar.
 Students split their time between their academic and musical studies, and are given many opportunities to perform in front of an audience.

 Notable alumni include Nicola Benedetti, Alina Ibragimova, Charles Owen, Cheryl Frances-Hoad and Lu Siqing, and countless others who have achieved great success as soloists, chamber musicians, orchestral players, composers and teachers.

 The Brendoncare Foundation, which is celebrating its 35th birthday this year, impacts the lives of over 2,000 older people across the South of England, through its provision of care homes and clubs for older people.